 The following table has been designed to outline who is responsible for coordinating, providing and funding key areas of support in bobsled and skeleton.
+Ultimately, an athlete's level of support is determined by the athlete's level and phase with the Skeleton Athlete Progression Pathway (SAPP), and Bobsled Athlete Progression Pathway (BAPP).

-Combines, Rookie Camps, Sliding Schools National Team Trials, Push Champs NAC, EC, ICC National Team (Athlete Funded) National Team (USABS Funded) Coaching Coordinated, provided and funded by USABS Coordinated, provided and funded by USABS Coordinated, provided and funded by USABS Coordinated, provided and funded by USABS Coordinated, provided and funded by USABS Travel Coordinated by athletes Funded by athletes Coordinated by athletes Funded by athletes Coordinated by athletes Funded by athletes Coordinated by athletes Funded by athletes Coordinated by USABS Funded by USABS Housing Coordinated by USABS Funded by USABS (LP OPTC) Funded by athletes (PC) Coordinated & funded by USABS (LP OPTC) if combine standards is met Coordinated & funded by athletes (PC) Coordinated & funded by USABS (LP OPTC) Coordinated & funded by athletes (all other locations) Coordinated by USABS Funded by USABS (LP OPTC) Funded by athletes (all other locations) Coordinated by USABS Funded by USABS Sleds Provided by USABS Provided by athlete or rented from USABS Provided by athlete or rented from USABS Provided by athlete or rented from USABS Provided by athlete or rented from USABS Sled Shipping Coordinated by USABS Funded by USABS Bobsled coordinated by USABS Skeleton coordinated by Athlete Funded by athletes Bobsled coordinated by USABS Skeleton coordinated by Athlete Funded by athletes Bobsled coordinated by USABS Skeleton coordinated by Athlete unless crate is provided by USABS Funded by athletes Bobsled coordinated by USABS Skeleton coordinated by Athlete unless crate is provided by USABS Funded by USABS Team Apparel N/A N/A Limited kit National team kit National team kit Personal competitive gear Provided and funded by athletes USABS may have limited items for athletes to borrow Provided and funded by athletes Provided and funded by athletes Provided and funded by athletes Provided and funded by athletes Travel Insurance N/A N/A Requested by athletes to USABS Coordinated by USABS Funded by USABS Coordinated by USABS Funded by USABS Coordinated by USABS Funded by USABS
+Combines, Rookie Camps, Sliding Schools Selection Races, Push Champs NAC & EC World Cup (Athlete Funded) World Cup (USABS Funded) Coaching Coordinated, provided and funded by USABS Coordinated, provided and funded by USABS Coordinated, provided and funded by USABS Coordinated, provided and funded by USABS Coordinated, provided and funded by USABS Travel Coordinated by athletes Funded by athletes Coordinated by athletes Funded by athletes Coordinated by athletes Funded by athletes Coordinated by athletes Funded by athletes Coordinated by USABS Funded by USABS Housing Coordinated by USABS Funded by USABS (LP OPTC) Funded by athletes (PC) Coordinated & funded by USABS (LP OPTC) Coordinated & funded by athletes (PC) Coordinated & funded by USABS (LP OPTC) Coordinated & funded by athletes (all other locations) Coordinated by USABS Funded by USABS (LP OPTC) Funded by athletes (all other locations) Coordinated by USABS Funded by USABS Sleds Provided by USABS Provided by athlete or rented from USABS Provided by athlete or rented from USABS Provided by athlete or rented from USABS Provided by athlete or rented from USABS Sled Shipping Coordinated by USABS Funded by USABS Bobsled coordinated by USABS Skeleton coordinated by Athlete Funded by athletes Bobsled coordinated by USABS Skeleton coordinated by Athlete Funded by athletes Bobsled coordinated by USABS Skeleton coordinated by Athlete unless crate is provided by USABS Funded by athletes Bobsled coordinated by USABS Skeleton coordinated by Athlete unless crate is provided by USABS Funded by USABS Team Apparel N/A N/A Limited kit World Cup team kit World Cup team kit Personal competitive gear Provided and funded by athletes USABS may have limited items for athletes to borrow.
+Provided and funded by athletes Provided and funded by athletes Provided and funded by athletes Provided and funded by athletes